outrightmental/strap/README.md

        tmux 1.8-5
        git 1:1.9.1-1ubuntu0.1

 And so on, and so forth..
-This is a scaffold for *your* personal optimal configuration, to make the workstation itself ephemeral.
+This is a scaffold for *your* personal configuration.
+Our design principle is **Ephemerality = Resilience = Usefulness**

 # Installation